OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDynamics.rst

     .. _ocadynamics_setmultiple:

-    .. cpp:function:: OcaStatus SetMultiple(OcaParameterMask Mask, OcaDynamicsFunction Function, OcaDBr Threshold, OcaPresentationUnit ThresholdPresentationUnits, OcaLevelDetectionLaw DetectorLaw, OcaTimeInterval AttackTime, OcaTimeInterval ReleaseTime, OcaTimeInterval HoldTime, OcaDB DynamicGainCeiling, OcaDB DynamicGainFloor, OcaFloat32 Slope, OcaFloat32 KneeParameter)
+    .. cpp:function:: OcaStatus SetMultiple(OcaParameterMask Mask, OcaDynamicsFunction Function, OcaDBr Threshold, OcaPresentationUnit ThresholdPresentationUnits, OcaLevelDetectionLaw DetectorLaw, OcaTimeInterval AttackTime, OcaTimeInterval ReleaseTime, OcaTimeInterval HoldTime, OcaDB DynamicGainCeiling, OcaDB DynamicGainFloor, OcaFloat32 KneeParameter, OcaFloat32 Slope)

         Sets some or all dynamics parameters.
-The return value indicates if the parameters were successfully set.
-The action of this method is atomic - if any of the value changes fails, none of the changes are made.
+The action of this method shall be atomic - if any of the value changes fails, **none** of the changes shall be made.

         This method has id ``4.27``.